nischi/MMM-Face-Reco-DNN/README.md

       detectionMethod: 'hog',
       // how fast in ms should the modules hide and show (face effect)
       animationSpeed: 0,
-      // Path to Python to run the face recognition (null / '' means default path)
+      // Path to Python to run the face recognition (null / '' means default path, with Bookworm you need to set the virutal environment like /home/youruser/python-facereco/bin/python3.
+You can also find out the correct path if you are activated the virtual environment and run "which python3")
       pythonPath: null,
       // Boolean to toggle welcomeMessage
       welcomeMessage: true,